-If you’re working with a data-driven PR firm, chances are at some point in your relationship you will be asked to grant access to a variety of marketing and data systems.
-What systems might you be asked about, and why?
+If you’re working with a communications that uses data to inform and measure its program, chances are at some point in your relationship you will be asked to grant access to a variety of marketing and data systems.
+What information and systems might you be asked about, and why?

 Chances are you’ll be asked for any existing market research that’s you’ve done.
 This helps to narrow down PR campaigns, making them more appealing to your target audiences.
 For example, if you’re a B2B technology company, you hopefully have a fairly good idea of where your desired buyers spend time in the media.
 That information, combined with audience research done by your PR agency, should narrow down which publications and influencers will be most receptive to your message.

 Systems you may be asked about: market research, previous campaign performance data

 Brands often have baseline style guides, but style guides aren’t enough.
 If you’ve got display advertising data from services like AdRoll, Google AdWords, and other ad networks – especially the results of A/B tests – that data can be used to help guide future content creation.

 For example, previous PPC ad data that shows certain taglines in ads to be more effective would be very useful for a creative team building an infographic on the same topic.
 Existing social media data from your Instagram, YouTube, or Facebook accounts could help to inform what imagery resonates best with your audience.